Merging objects into multi-objects

 Overview

-This tool allows you to combine/merge/aggregate multiple map objects into one.
-You may want to do this where there are multiple locations that you want to have a single set of attribution for.
+The merge tool allows you to combine or group multiple map objects into one.
+You may want to do this where there are multiple locations that you want to have a single set of records for.

 Method